 Day 2 we will climb the highest point in the National Park – Mt.
 Scott.
-Name for an Oregon pioneer, this mountain is a relatively gradual climb to the top, but offers stunning views of the lake and surrounding scenery.
+Named for an Oregon pioneer, this mountain is a relatively gradual climb to the top, but offers stunning views of the lake and surrounding scenery.
 On the way to and from the climb, we will drive the entirety of the Rim Drive, with views of the lake from every side.

 Our hike on Day 4 will take us to another summit looking over the Oregon Caves area and the entire Siskiyou Forest.
 Mt.
 Elijah is an unassuming peak with fabulous views, and our route takes us on a loop along meadows, past lakes, and along ridges.

-We have saved the cave tour for last on Day 5– a time to explore underground and learn about the history and geology of the area.
+We have saved the cave tour for the last on Day 5– a time to explore underground and learn about the history and geology of the area.
 After the tour we exit near the Cliff Nature Trail where we can soak up the sun and learn more about the unique flora and fauna in the area.
 The Timberline van will return us to Medford in the afternoon for the conclusion of the tour.